Fahim-Ahmad/cloud_workshop/README.md

 - 🥚 You can create an account and login on Google Cloud Platform console.
 - 🥚 You can navigate in Google Cloud Platform console
-- 🥚🥚 You can start a virtual machine (VM) on GCP.
+- 🥚🥚 You now several options for deploying application to cloud
-- ✔️ You can log in to this VM, clone your code, install packages, and run your application as a service.
+- ✔️ You can configure you application for deploying to Google App Engine.
-- ✔️ You can obtain an IP address of your VM with a working application and share it.
+- ✔️ You can deploy your to Google App Engine.
-- ✔️✔️ You can make a container with your application and deploy it.
+- ✔️✔️ You can use additional Google Cloud service for your needs

 ## Prep work